-In this two-based trip we will explore the best hotspots of region in this time of year, take some time to get the feeling of this special place, and make a day trip to Alentejo for something else entirely.
+In this two-based trip we will explore the best hotspots of region in this time of year, dedicate one morning to go out at sea in a pelagic trip, and make a day trip to Alentejo for something else entirely.

 Sagres peninsula and the West Coast of Algarve

 We will start to visit and explore Sagres/Cape St. Vincent area – the SW tip of mainland Europe – the most iconic hotspot in Portugal for migrating and dispersing soaring birds, and one of the most spectacular for seawatching.